ht-weng/tor-universe-crawler/README.md

 You can use the Kibana dashboard available at http://localhost:15004.

 You will need to create an index pattern named 'resources', and when it asks for the time field, choose 'time'.

+## How to save results

+'Save search' in Kibana Discovery and then 'Share this search' as a CSV report.